weiwi21/cmuPathfinding/README.md

 # cmuPathfinding

-Pathfinding was a project created in around 24 hours during the CMU 15-112 Hackathon.
+Pathfinding was a project created in about 24 hours during the CMU 15-112 Hackathon.

 Our project has 2 parts:
 1. a pathfinding algorithm that finds the fastest path between 2 points on campus